fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 #### Approach 1: Choosing an aggressive target date

 With this approach, you choose a target date that is only a few business days away from your date of submission.
-Any target date less than 7 business days away (US) / 10 business days away (Canada) from your date of submission can be considered an aggressive target date.
+Any target date less than seven business days away (US) / 10 business days away (Canada) from your date of submission can be considered an aggressive target date.

 The upside of this is that if all the information in your port request is accurate, and if the losing carrier can process your request in time, then your ports can be completed quickly.

-However, the downside with this approach is that you are basically choosing speed over predictability.
+However, the downside with this approach is that you're basically choosing speed over predictability.

-- If your port request receives a rejection from the losing carrier, it is almost certain that your initial target date will be missed, and you will have to choose a new target date.
+- If your port request receives a rejection from the losing carrier, it's almost certain a new target port date for you'll be required.
 As explained above, the response window that a losing carrier has gets reset if they reject your port request.
 - This means that you now have to recommunicate the status of your project with your end users and your stakeholders, replan day-of-port activities, often at the last minute.

 #### Approach 2: Choosing a conservative target date

 With this approach, you choose a target date that is at least 15 business days away from your date of submission.

-When compared to Approach 1, the downside here is that your ports take longer to complete.
+When compared to Approach 1, the downside here's that your ports take longer to complete.

-However, the upside is that this builds in some buffer time in case we run into rejections and enables us to have much higher confidence that the numbers will port on your initial requested target date.
-While your ports do take longer, you do not have to deal with the hassle of re-communicating with your stakeholders and replanning your day-of-port activities.
+However, the upside is that this builds in some buffer time in case we run into rejections and enables us to have higher confidence that the numbers will port on your initial requested target date.
+While your ports do take longer, you don't have to deal with the hassle of recommunicating with your stakeholders and replanning your day-of-port activities.

-With Approach 2, you are choosing predictability over speed.
+With Approach 2, you're choosing predictability over speed.

 At the end of the day, what approach you want to take is up to you.
 In our experience, customers greatly value predictability over speed and we at Microsoft also recommend Approach 2 for all your ports.

 > [!NOTE]
-> You cannot choose a target porting date that is further than 30 (calendar) days out.
+> You can't choose a target porting date that is further than 30 (calendar) days out.

 ### Plan for port event to process during business hours

 Service providers (including your current phone service provider and Microsoft) process port requests during business hours only.

-With majority of service providers in all countries and regions where Microsoft offers Calling Plans, business hours are 9am to 5pm, in the time zone that their porting team is located.
+With most service providers in all countries and regions where Microsoft offers Calling Plans, business hours are 9am to 5pm, in the time zone that their porting team is located.

 In the USA and Canada, you can choose any target porting time between 8am (U.S. Eastern Time) to 8pm (U.S. Eastern Time).

-- Please be aware that choosing a target time late in the business day means that if something goes wrong and we need the help of the losing carrier to resolve the issue, you could have a scenario where we have to wait until the next business day for the issue to be resolved.
+- Choosing a target time late in the business day means that if something goes wrong and we need the help of the losing carrier to resolve the issue, you could have a scenario where we have to wait until the next business day for the issue to be resolved.
 For example, some service provider porting teams will only be available until 5pm (Eastern Time) for support.

 ## Managing numbers when moving from Microsoft Calling Plan to a different phone service provider

-If you are porting out your numbers from Teams to a different carrier, you must submit a request with the new carrier.
+If you're porting out your numbers from Teams to a different carrier, you must submit a request with the new carrier.
 You'll also need to set a porting PIN in the Microsoft Teams admin center.

 - To define your porting PIN with Microsoft, navigate to the Microsoft Teams admin center, go to Voice > Phone numbers, on the upper-right corner of the page select Actions > Manage porting PIN, and then enter a 10-digit PIN.
 - When your new carrier contacts us with the porting request, we'll ask them to provide the PIN you defined.
 - If you need further assistance setting up a PIN, contact the [Telephone Number Services - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md)

-If you are moving your Public Switch Telephone Network (PSTN) access from Microsoft Calling Plan to a different PSTN connectivity service provider with new numbers but you aren't porting your Microsoft numbers, you can release the numbers back to Microsoft in one of two ways:
+If you're moving your Public Switch Telephone Network (PSTN) access from Microsoft Calling Plan to a different PSTN connectivity service provider with new numbers but you aren't porting your Microsoft numbers, you can release the numbers back to Microsoft in one of two ways:

 - In Teams admin center, navigate to > Voice > Phone numbers, select the number to release then select **Release**.
 Enter the displayed code to confirm the release of the number and again select **Release**.
 - For large quantities of numbers, follow the [Telephone Number Services - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) guidance and create a new case, with case type selected as **Release telephone number - remove phone number from my tenant**.

-Removing Microsoft Calling Plan licenses will not automatically release the numbers back to Microsoft.
+Removing Microsoft Calling Plan licenses won't automatically release the numbers back to Microsoft.
 Even with no entitlement to assign the reserved numbers, the reserved numbers must still be manually released back to Microsoft.

 ## Related topics